benste/GraphRAGZen/docs/source/graphzen_ideology/index.rst

 Modularity
 ------------
+Modularity is achieved by adhering to the following rules

-In order to be modular functions should not presume a specific use-case.
+1. Functions should not presume a specific use-case.

 e.g. there is no **load_documents** function that presumes documents are in text format, rather there is a **load_text_documents** function.

-Intuition
+2. Any interaction with backends (LLM, Embedding Model, Vector Database, etc.) goes through an AbstractBaseClass.
+This way any backend not supported out of the box can be easily implemented by inheriting from the relevant AbstractBaseClass and writing custrom versions of the abstracmethods.

+Intuitive
 ------------
 To be intuitive **GraphRAGZen** is organized according to the steps one takes to implement Graph RAG